 Sorry, these bags aren’t really fireproof.
 They’re fire resistant.
 And while they have UL ratings, those UL ratings are the UL 94 VTM-0 (Vertical Thin Material) tests that are more or less designed to see whether the material will catch when a match is held under it.
 In other words, your fireproof bag will absolutely disintegrate in an inferno.

 The best reason to get a fireproof bag is if you work in a space where flames and sparks are a regular occurrence.
-If sparks or embers fall on your bag, your bag won’t catch fire.
+But if sparks or embers fall on your bag, the bag most likely won’t catch fire.
 If you’d like to learn more about fireproof bags, check out our buyers guide here.

-A fireproof safe is likely to keep your belongings safe from a fire if it has a UL rating.
-Get one with the highest UL rating of 1700°F for 1 hour.
-If you also need your safe to be very secure from theft, make sure you get one that has a pry resistant hinge and solid deadbolts.
+A fireproof safe is helpful to keep valuables safe from a fire if it has a UL rating.
+We would personally get one with the highest UL rating of 1700°F for 1 hour.
+If we also need a safe to be very secure from theft, we’d make sure we get one that has a pry resistant hinge and solid deadbolts.